realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 ```

-The program checking for at most three arguments, and storing `arg[1] arg[2]` in b1 and b2 respectively using `strcpy()` and in that function there is no limit for argument  , and `fp()` is just a print function with file pointer.  and  printing only b1 . b1 and b2 are size `8`
+The program checking for at most three arguments, and storing `arg[1] arg[2]` in b1 and b2 respectively using `strcpy()` and in that function there is no limit for argument  , and `fp()` is just a print function with file pointer.  and  printing only b1 . b1 and b2 has  size of `8` bytes

 ```c
 unsigned long get_sp(void) {